Skip to Content

 On some older ships, you may find that there is a delay between pressing the button and the flush operating.

-I took a cruise on a cruise ship from the 1980s and you could press the flush button, wash your hands and leave the bathroom before it actually flushed.
-Not a problem, just confusing at first!
+I once took a cruise on a cruise ship from the 1980s.
+You could press the flush button, wash your hands and leave the bathroom before the toilet actually flushed.
+Not a problem – just confusing at first!

 NOTE: It’s important to remember that cruise ship toilets cannot handle things like tampons or wipes.
-These will block the cruise ship toilet and as the toilets are all linked together, if you block your toilet, it’s likely to affect other cabins.
+These will block the cruise ship toilet, and as the toilets are all linked together, blocking your toilet is likely to affect other cabins.

 The following items cannot be put in cruise ship toilets: